C*-stability of discrete groups: Preliminaries

 The following diagram shows the lifting problem one has to solve to prove that a $C^*$-algebra $A$ is semiprojective.
 The $*$-homomorphisms associated with the solid arrows are given, and the task is to find $n \in \NN$ and a $*$-homomorphism that fits on the dashed arrow so that the diagram commutes.

 We may assume without loss of generality that the map $\phi$ is either injective, surjective, or both (\cite[Proposition 2.2]{bb:ssc}).

 For finitely presented $C^*$-algebras we can translate the notion of semiprojectivity into an $\epsilon$-$\delta$ version of stability.
-There are various definitions of $C^*$-algebra relations (\cite{bb:stc, LoringBook, tal:car}), but for this paper it suffices to consider $*$-polynomials in finitely many variables.
+There are various definitions of $C^*$-algebra relations (\cite{bb:stc, LoringBook, tal:car}), but for this paper it suffices to consider $*$-polynomials in finitely many (non-commuting) variables and the restrictions on the norms of generators.

 \begin{definition}[{\cite{LoringBook}}] A finitely presented $C^*$-algebra

 is \emph{stable} if, for every $\epsilon > 0$ there is a $\delta>0$ such that: Given a surjection $\pi \colon D \to B$ and $z_1, z_2, \ldots, z_n \in D$ for which $\|\mathcal R_i (z_1, z_2, \ldots, z_n)\|<\delta$, $i=1,2, \ldots, N$, and for which $\rho \colon A \to B$ given by $\rho(x_k) = \pi(z_k)$ is a $*$-homomorphism, there exists a $*$-homomorphism $\phi \colon A \to D$ such that $\|\phi(x_k) - z_k\|\le \epsilon$ and $\pi(z_k) = \pi(\phi(x_k)),$ $k=1, 2, \ldots, n$. \end{definition}